Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Metric perturbations:

-In Figure \ref{shear_plot}, we have plotted $\frac{k_1^2}{3r_0^2}$.
-The ratio has been varied with the scalar source $\mathcal{O}_s$ for four different order of interaction $p=2,\,3,\,4\,\&\,5$ with perturbation parameter $\a'=0.001$ and scalar mass $m^2=-2$.
-Fig.\ref{shear_plot} depicts that while the source is off the ratio is equal to unity.
+In \figurename{ \ref{shear_plot}, we have plotted $\frac{k_1^2}{3r_0^2}$.
+The ratio has been varied with the scalar source $\mathcal{O}_s$ and response $\mathcal{O}_c$ for four different order of interaction $p=2,\,3,\,4\,\&\,5$ with perturbation parameter $\lambda=10^{-5}$ and scalar mass $m^2=-2$.
+Figure [\ref{shear_plot}] depicts that while the source is off, the ratio is equal to unity.
 As the source increases from zero, the ratio deviates from unity and increases or decreases according to the power of the Scalar-Gauss-Bonnet interaction term $p$.
-At the given mass value, for $0<p\leq 4$, the ratio increases with source, and for $p\geq 5$ the ratio decreases from unity.
-The same has been depicted in the left panel of the figure.
-Whereas on the right panel of the same figure, $k_1^2/(3r_0^2)$, $k_2^2/(3\sqrt{2}r_0^2)$ and $k_3^2/(3\sqrt{3}r_0^2)$ have been varied with the scalar source for $p=2$ and $p=5$. $k_1^2/(3r_0^2)$ increases with source $\mathcal{O}_s$ for $p=2$ and decreases for $p=5$ which is consistent with analytical observations as discussed above.
+At the given mass value, for $0<p\leq 4$, the ratio increases with the source, and for $p\geq 5$ the ratio decreases.
+It has been depicted in the left panel of the figure.
+In the left plot, we have plotted $k_1^2/(3r_0^2)$ with both $\mathcal{O}_c$ and $\mathcal{O}_s$.
+This is a very special case from the point of view of the mass of the scalar field $\phi$.
+When $m^{2}=-2$, both the asymptotic co-efficients ($\mathcal{O}_c$ and $\mathcal{O}_s$) are normalizable modes in standard and alternate quantizations.
+So, we can take any one of them as the source and examine the effect on the PS points.
+To visualise this point, we have shown the effect of sources in both quantizations on the momentum values of the shear mode.
+We have observed that momentum values are very large at smaller source $\mathcal{O}_c$(in alternate quantization) as compared to source $\mathcal{O}_s$ (in standard quantization).
+Whereas on the right panel of the same figure, $k_1^2/(3r_0^2)$, $k_2^2/(3\sqrt{2}r_0^2)$ and $k_3^2/(3\sqrt{3}r_0^2)$ have been varied with the scalar source for $p=2$ and $p=5$. $k_1^2/(3r_0^2)$ increases with source $\mathcal{O}_1$ for $p=2$ and decreases for $p=5$ which is consistent with analytical observations as discussed above.
 On the other hand, $k_2^2/(3\sqrt{2}r_0^2)$ and $k_3^2/(3\sqrt{3}r_0^2)$ decrease with source for both $p=2\,\&\,5$.

-It has already been observed that for pure Schwarzchild-AdS$_4$ background, the first order pole-skipping point obeying the dispersion relation $\omega=-i\mathcal{D}_sk^2$ emerges from the boundary Greens function \cite{Blake:2019otz}.
-However, the first pole-skipping point gives an upper bound on the diffusion constant \cite{Huh:2021ppg, Hartman:2017hhp}.
-The diffusion constant is related to the first order pole-skipping as $\mathcal{D}_s=\frac{i\omega_1}{k_1^2}$.
-Here, in our case, we find the diffusion constant $\mathcal{D}_s$ as
+It is expected to find similar behaviour with $\mathcal{O}_2$.